 Head pots were widely used throughout Roman Britain and are some of the most striking ceramic items produced during Roman rule, and seem to have been a speciality of Romano-British potters.

-This head pot has been made in the form of the Roman god Vulcan, Herphaestus in Greek mythology.
-The first born of Juno and Jupiter he was different from the other god in that he was born stunted and unattractive, which caused his mother to cast him out moments after his birth.
+This head pot has been made in the form of the Roman god Vulcan, Hephaestus in Greek mythology.
+The firstborn of Juno and Jupiter was different from the other gods in that he was born stunted and unattractive, which caused his mother to cast him out moments after his birth.

-However his determination, intelligence and skills enabled him to rejoin his family later in life and earn his place as god of fire, blacksmiths, forges, the art of sculpture and volcanoes.
-Brought up on the island of Lemnos by nymphs, Vulcan spent his time learning to master the art of metal work.
+However, his determination, intelligence and skills enabled him to rejoin his family later in life and earn his place as god of fire, blacksmiths, forges, the art of sculpture and volcanoes.
+Brought up on the island of Lemnos by nymphs, Vulcan spent his time learning to master the art of metalwork.
 He became so skilled that he caught the attention of Jupiter and the other gods, who tasked him with making fearsome weapons, armour and stunning jewellery for them, with the help of his Cyclopes assistants.

-Approx. 210 mm tall, 140 mm diameter
+Approx. 210mm tall, 140mm diameter

 Health and Safety

-All items are sent using a second class postal service, if you wish to have an item sent first class please contact my for a quote.
+All items are sent using a second class postal service; if you wish to have an item sent first class, please contact me for a quote.
 Many Thanks